What is an Individual Service Fund?

 We are now able to work with people with learning disabilities and/or autism who have Individual Service Funds in Wakefield.

 Think Local Act Personal is a national partnership of more than 50 organisations committed to transforming health and care through personalisation and community-based support.
 See our entry in the Think Local Act Personal directory.

-Our work to develop Individual Service Funds at Affinity Trust is led by Sarah Holmes.
+Affinity Trust’s work to develop Individual Service Funds is led by Sarah Holmes.